Detailed content of our market study

 4.3 Prices for non-contracted private schools

 In terms of price, there are several varieties linked to several criteria.
-In fact, private schools without a contract are companies (***), so they are responsible for recruiting the teachers themselves and paying their salaries, and are therefore more expensive. [***]
+Non-contracted private schools are companies (***), which means they are responsible for recruiting their own teachers and paying their salaries, and are therefore more expensive. [***]

 5 Regulations